budionosan/budionosan/README.md

 - ⚡ Fun fact: ...
 -->

-You can call me Budi. 🌱 I’m currently learning data, machine learning, business intelligence and cloud.
+You can call me Budi. 🌱 I’m currently learning data and machine learning.

 Skills :
 - Python, R and SQL